AktherHosen/Library-Management-System/README.md

 # 📚 Campus Library

 A **Minimal Library Management System** built with **React**, **TypeScript**, **Redux Toolkit Query (RTK Query)**, **React Router**, and **Tailwind CSS**.
-This application allows users to view a list of books, perform CRUD operations, borrow books, and view a borrow summary—all without authentication.
+This application allows users to view a list of books, perform CRUD operations, borrow books, and view a borrow summary—all.

 ---